rammaram06/flocker-puppet-poc/README.md

 ```
 vagrant provision flocker-02
 ```
-Once the Puppet run has complete and container will be back with all your changes
+Once the Puppet run has completed the container will be back with all your changes.